 MARC attorneys have extensive experience in conducting internal investigations for major U.S. corporations.
 Corporate counsel often turn to MARC to conduct investigations of allegations by an employee or third party concerning improper behavior such as harassment, retaliation, fraud, whistleblowing, discrimination or employee misconduct.

-Please contact John B. McCusker, Michael R. Futterman or Patricia Prezioso for additional information.
+Please contact John B. McCusker or Michael R. Futterman for additional information.